DAGWorks-Inc/hamilton/docs/main.md

 Hamilton is a general purpose micro-framework for creating dataflows from python functions!
 [Please star it here!](https://github.com/dagworks-inc/hamilton).

-Specifically, Hamilton defines a novel paradigm, that allows you to specify a flow of (delayed) execution, that forms a Directed Acyclic Graph (DAG).
-It was originally built to solve creating wide (1000+) column dataframes.
-Core to the design of Hamilton is a clear mapping of function name to dataflow output.
-That is, Hamilton forces a certain paradigm with writing functions, and aims for DAG clarity, easy modifications, with always unit testable and naturally documentable code.
+Hamilton is a novel paradigm for specifying a flow of delayed execution in python.
+It was originally built to simplify the creation of wide (1000+) column dataframes, but works on python objects of any type and dataflows of any complexity.
+Core to the design of Hamilton is a clear mapping of function name to components of the generated artifact, allowing you to quickly grok the relationship between the code you write and the data you produce.
+This paradigm makes modifications easy to build and track, ensures code is self-documenting, and makes it natural to unit test your data transformations.
+When connected together, these functions form a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), which the Hamilton framework can execute, optimize, and report on.

 # Why should you use Hamilton?
 Hamilton's design goal is to make it easier for teams to maintain code that expresses dataflows, a.k.a. pipelines, or workflows.